 - (a) The Employer shall provide a long-term disability insurance plan.
-An Enhanced Disability Management Program will be implemented in accordance with Memorandum of Agreement #1 Enhanced Disability Management Program. - (b) The plan shall cover post probationary employees and provide such employees with salary continuation until the age of 65 in the event of a disability. - (c) The plan shall be as provided in Appendix 2 (Long-Term Disability Insurance Plan). - (d) The Employer shall pay 100% of the premium.
+An enhanced disability management program will be implemented in accordance with Memorandum of Agreement #1 -Enhanced Disability Management Program (EDMP) Terms of Reference. - (b) The plan shall cover post probationary employees and provide such employees with salary continuation until the age of 65 in the event of a disability. - (c) The plan shall be as provided in Appendix 2 (Long-Term Disability Insurance Plan). - (d) The Employer shall pay 100% of the premium.